baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

   Implementing both requirements would produce an error (due to two Swift methods having the same selector), but under the normal Swift rules implementing only one of the requirements will also produce an error (because the other requirement is unsatisfied).
 Swift’s checking of protocol conformances will be extended to handle the case where multiple (imported) requirements have the same Objective-C selector: in that case, only one of them will be required to be implemented.

 * Overriding methods that have been translated into both completion-handler and `async` versions have a similar problem to protocol requirements: a Swift subclass can either override the completion-handler version or the `async` version, but not both.
 Objective-C callers will always call to the subclass version of the method, but Swift callers to the "other" signature will not unless the subclass's method is marked with `@objc dynamic`.
 Swift can infer that the `async` overrides of such methods are `@objc dynamic` to avoid this problem (because such `async` methods are new code).
-However, inferring `@objc dynamic` on existing completion-handler overrides can change the behavior of programs and break subclasses of the subclasses, so at best the compiler can warn about this situtation.
+However, inferring `@objc dynamic` on existing completion-handler overrides can change the behavior of programs and break subclasses of the subclasses, so at best the compiler can warn about this situation.